 Don’t Delay – Time is Not on Your Side

 Every state has a deadline by which you must pursue your claim.
 In legal terminology, this deadline is referred to as the “statute of limitations.”
-In North Carolina, the statute of limitations in personal injury cases is three years from the date the injury occurs.
-If you fail to pursue your claim within this time period, you will lose all of your legal rights regardless of how strong your claim may otherwise be.
+In North Carolina, the statute of limitations in personal injury cases varies.
+If you fail to pursue your claim within a timely manner, you will lose all of your legal rights regardless of how strong your claim may otherwise be.

 There are limited exceptions to the statute of limitations available in specific situations.
 You should assume that the deadline applies to your case.
 If you’ve been injured through someone else’s fault, it’s important to speak with a Durham personal injury lawyer as soon as possible to make sure your rights are protected.

 How a Durham Personal Injury Lawyer Can Help You

 You are not required to hire an attorney in order to pursue a personal injury claim.
 However, hiring an attorney can allow you to focus on your recovery while they handle your case.
 Here are some of the ways that a Durham personal injury lawyer can help:

 - They can collect the documentation you need to prove your injuries and your losses

 - They can speak with the insurance companies on your behalf and negotiate any potential settlement agreements